Canada to mark national day of observance to commemorate those who died of COVID-19

-OTTAWA — Canada will mark the one-year anniversary today of the World Health Organization declaring COVID-19 a global pandemic.
+Canada will mark the one-year anniversary on Thursday of the World Health Organization declaring COVID-19 a global pandemic.

 Earlier this week Prime Minister Justin Trudeau, who is to deliver a statement in the House of Commons this morning, designated March 11 a national day of observance to commemorate those who have died.